PromiseLogic.allSettled()

 Completion Condition

-Waits for all Promises to complete (regardless of success or failure), returns an array containing the status of each Promise.
+Waits for all Promises to complete (regardless of success or failure), returns a PromiseWithTimer that resolves to an array containing the status of each Promise.

 Special Case